fakerybakery/OpenModelLicense/README.md

 Permission is hereby granted, free of charge, to any person obtaining a copy of this model and associated documentation files (the "Model"), to deal in the Model without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Model, and to permit persons to whom the Model is furnished to do so, subject to the following conditions:

 * The above copyright notice and this permission notice shall be included in all copies of the model in all formats, including quantized models and models in different formats from the original.
-* Finetuned models may be licensed under different licenses and must not include the above copyright notice and this permission notice.
+* Finetuned models may be licensed under different licenses and do not need to include the above copyright notice and this permission notice.

 THE MODEL IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE MODEL OR THE USE OR OTHER DEALINGS IN THE MODEL.
 ```